-Amos ’n’ Andy was one of the most controversial and polarizing shows in the history of the United States. television.
-History professor Joshua K. Wright, writing in Abernathy Magazine, asks an excellent question: Did this television series become a scapegoat for black elites who were more concerned about their own standards of respectable blackness than the show’s actual impact on the black masses?
+Amos ’n’ Andy was one of the most controversial and polarizing shows in the history of United States television.
+History professor, author, and social commentator Joshua K. Wright asks an excellent question: Did this television series become a scapegoat for black elites who were more concerned about their own standards of respectable blackness than the show’s actual impact on the black masses?

-Georgetown University professor Michael E. Dyson thinks so
+Georgetown University professor Michael Eric Dyson thinks so

-He says black elites believed that there should be nothing on television that makes the race look bad.
-In the 1950s, during the great migration of southern blacks to the industries of the north, the black-owned Chicago Defender published a list of reminders for the newly-arrived, instructing them in the up-north rules of proper behavior.
+Dyson says black elites believed that there should be nothing on television that makes the race look bad.
+In the 1950s, during the great migration of southern blacks to the industries of the north, the black-owned Chicago Defender published a list of reminders for the newly arrived, instructing them in the up-north rules of proper behavior.
 Wright says the list exposes the fears that some northern blacks had of rural black southerners embarrassing them.

 Why did civil rights leaders believe the series was harmful to blacks?

-Twenty years earlier, Amos ’n’ Andy was a radio comedy was about three characters.
-Amos was naïve and easily duped, Andy was always a sucker for get-rich-quick schemes and George “Kingfish” Stevens, leader of the Mystic Knights of the Sea Lodge, was a small-time loud-mouth con man.
-Kingfish’s catchphrase “Holy mackerel!” was copied by actors and comedians everywhere.
+Twenty years earlier, Amos ’n’ Andy was a radio comedy about three characters.
+Amos was naïve and easily duped, Andy was always a sucker for get-rich-quick schemes, and George “Kingfish” Stevens, leader of the Mystic Knights of the Sea Lodge, was a small-time loud-mouth con man.
+Kingfish’s catchphrase “Holy mackerel, Andy!” was copied by actors and comedians everywhere.

 In the true minstrel tradition of the era, white actors played the black characters